Prep Time: 15 minutes

 Starch: 13 minutes

-After the cook, remove the broccoli and toss with the minced garlic, 1 tbsp olive oil, and salt and pepper to taste.
+After the cook, drain any excess water from the broccoli and toss with the minced garlic, 1 tbsp olive oil, and salt and pepper to taste.
 Remove the spaghetti and egg yolk, add 1 tsp egg yolk to a small bowl.
 In a large bowl add the drained spaghetti and ¼ cup of the pasta water remaining in the bottom of the starch pan along with the remaining egg yolk sauce.
-Wipe out the pan that had the egg yolks and add the pancetta.
+Pat dry the pan that had the egg yolks and add the pancetta.

 Place the broccoli in the upper left zone, and the pancetta in the upper right zone, then broil for 10 minutes.